 You are here

-Building on our twenty-eight year tradition of delivering leading-edge user experience programs, Bentley University offers the User Experience Boot Camp which is held once a year in March.
+Building on our twenty-ninth year tradition of delivering leading-edge user experience programs, Bentley University offers the User Experience Boot Camp which is held once a year in March.
+Next date is March 11-15, 2019.
 The UX Boot Camp offers a powerful combination of presentations, applied workshops, and an expert panel.
 As a participant, you will experience the complete design lifecycle by carrying a design problem from research through design to validation.
 Participants are organized in teams, and design problems are chosen to test and deepen your understanding of the topics.
 Continental breakfast and lunch are included in each day, which runs from 8:30 a.m. to 5:00 p.m.
 Wednesday evening will include a special social event.
-The program concludes with a luncheon and awarding of certificates on Friday. *In-person attendance for all 5 days is required
+The program concludes with a luncheon and awarding of certificates on Friday. *In-person attendance for all 5 days, including Wednesday evening, is required.

-Given the limited enrollment , the program will close out quickly.
-The cost of the program is $6,000, not including hotel and travel.
+Given the limited enrollment, the program will close out quickly.
+The cost of the program does not include hotel and travel.

 Boot Camp Program

 The UX Boot Camp is designed to accommodate a diverse range of participants including designers, UX researchers, usability specialists, business analysts, product managers, market researchers, and software and web developers.
 The curriculum was carefully designed to reflect emerging market conditions and employer demands.